-- alcohol was the most common principal drug of concern for clients in Tasmania (41% of episodes) (Figure 22; Table SE TAS.10).
+- alcohol was the most common principal drug of concern (38% of episodes) for clients in New South Wales (Figure 2; SE NSW.10)

-- amphetamines as a principal drug of concern accounted for just under one-quarter of episodes (24%), followed by cannabis (16%), and heroin (8%).
+- amphetamines as a principal drug of concern accounted for over one-quarter of episodes (27%), followed by cannabis (16%), and heroin (8%).
 This is consistent with the national picture (Table SD.1).

 Clients can nominate up to 5 additional drugs of concern, these drugs are not necessarily the subject of any treatment within the episode (see Technical notes).